Paul Wotton: Coaching career

 New Argyle manager Derek Adams kept Wotton on as first-team coach at Argyle for the 2015-16 season, with Adams stating that he needed someone on board who knew the club.
 Wotton became a main-stay as a staff member under Adams, and for the 2017-18 season took on management duties for Argyle's Central League South team.

 On 8 May 2018, it was announced that Wotton would step up to the role of assistant manager for the 2018–19 season, following the departure of Craig Brewster.
 On 28 April 2019, Wotton and Adams were both sacked by Argyle with the club in the League One relegation zone with one game left of the season, following a 5–1 defeat at Accrington Stanley.
 Wotton's dismissal came hours after he completed the London Marathon.

 On 4 July 2019, it was announced that Wotton had agreed to become the manager of Truro City of the Southern League Premier Division South.
+The 2022–23 season saw Wotton lead Truro to promotion through the play-offs, returning to the National League South after four years away from the level.

+On 14 May 2024, Wotton was appointed manager of fellow National League South side Torquay United on an initial three-year contract, officially taking the post once the Bryn Consortium confirmed their takeover.